pedrolucas7i/DockerAppStore/README.md

 **File**: `offline.py`

 This version loads apps from a static JSON file (`dockers.json`) and provides the same interface without requiring internet access.
+This mode is perfect for situations where an internet connection is unavailable.

 ### 📂 Run Offline Mode

+To run the app in offline mode, use:

 ```bash
 python offline.py
 ```

+Access the app in your browser at: [http://localhost:5000](http://localhost:5000)

 ---